agl320/OutfitLB/README.md

 # Outfit-Manager
 Stores and manages outfits and clothing.
-Aimed to be used on a daily basis to save time in the morning.
+Aims to increase clothing sustainability by notifying user of least worn outfits and other clothing data relevant to the user.

 TODO:
 - Add ability to discern clean and dirty clothing